 When you’re buying a house in Coventry, lookout for any signs of cracking on the property as this could be subsidence.
-If there are notable signs of cracking, a building survey will be more beneficial.
-If there are no clear signs of cracking, a homebuyers survey will be more suitable.
+If there are notable signs of cracking, a RICS Level 3 Survey will be more beneficial.
+If there are no clear signs of cracking, a RICS Level 2 Survey will be more suitable.
 Although, any risk of subsidence will be highlighted in both property surveys and you’ll be advised what to do by your surveyor if necessary.

 Japanese Knotweed is an invasive plant that spreads rapidly in gardens and on homes.
 It is extremely difficult to get rid of and can devalue your home when it comes to selling.
 You shouldn’t remove it yourself as it is considered a controlled waste under the Environmental Protection Act 1990.
 It requires a specialist to remove Japanese Knotweed to avoid any damage to your property.

 Coventry is one of the worst affected areas in the West Midlands for infestation of Japanese Knotweed.
 According to a study by Environet, Coventry has 23 infestations of Japanese knotweed recorded within a 4km radius.
 Environet’s Japanese Knotweed heatmap shows a high risk of the weed in Coventry.
 Whilst this sounds alarming, you can hire a specialist to remove and control the Japanese Knotweed.